• Home

 Research interests

-Monotone Comparative Statics; Revealed Preference Analysis; Demand Aggregation and General Equilibrium Theory
+Monotone Comparative Statics; Revealed Preference Analysis; Demand Aggregation, and General Equilibrium Theory

 Recent research